TDM Requirements in Howard County

 The Downtown Columbia Master Plan called for the development of a Transportation Demand Management Plan (TDMP) for DTC to ensure it will be multi-modal as it grows.
 To do so, the role of travel options other than driving alone (e.g., taking the bus, biking, walking, telework and modified work schedules) needs to be increased.

 The TDMP is a critical tool in enhancing the role of travel options.
-The initial 2018 plan is being updated to be more aligned with the current development and transportation realities in DTC, as well as address COVID’s impacts on transportation choices.
-It is near completion and will outline baseline TDM requirements for developments in Downtown Columbia and provide a framework for the development and monitoring of site-specific TDM plans as well as action steps to be taken by the Downtown Columbia Partnership and the Howard County Office of Transportation to successfully implement TDM measures in Downtown Columbia.
+The initial 2018 plan was updated to be more aligned with the current development and transportation realities in DTC, as well as address COVID’s impacts on transportation choices.
+It includes steps to be taken by the Downtown Columbia Partnership and the Howard County Office of Transportation in both the short- and long-term to successfully implement TDM measures in Downtown Columbia.
+The update can be found here.

 View the 2018 TDMP here.